|May 20, 2009, 08:08 AM|

 Notice how much quieter the Assassin is than the other planes in the videos.

 We had a request for help from someone who has a radio that does not have mixing built in.
 If you are wondering what to do there is a small electronic part that will plug into the receiver and the servos will plug into it and it does the mixing.
 Flying wings do not fly well with a central elevator and ailerons.

 Elevon Trim and Reflux

 There are two things you should know about the elevons.
 They need to be trimmed up about 1/4".
-They need to move down more than up in order to get axle rolls.
+This is called reflex.
+Elevons need to move down more than up in order to get axle rolls.
 To get more down than up you can either program it into your exotic radio or simply rotate the servo arm one tooth forward on the servo so instead of being at the 3 o'clock position it is at the 2 o'clock position when you trim your plane in.
 This makes it so the elevon will go down more than up and will compensate for the reflex you have on your elevons.

 If you trim the bottom of your elevons with the bottom angle of the wing you will be close on initial trim angles.